-(Pictures above include:the Bronze plaque of the Hull Technical college, Park Street: Hull Boys Club Memorial formerly at Roper Street; the marble Post Office memorial, St Peter's Square, Hull; Hull's Cenotaph memorial, Paragon Square, and the Hull Kingston Memorial, Oppy Wood, France.)
+(Pictures above include:the Bronze plaque of the Hull Technical college, Park Street: Hull Boys Club Memorial formerly at Roper Street; the marble Post Office memorial, St Peter's Square, Hull; Clifton Street School Roll of Honour 1914-18, Hull's Cenotaph memorial, Paragon Square, and the Hull Kingston Memorial, Oppy Wood, France.)
 For other memorials see the following link

 Thank You to "Hull, the Good Old Days" Facebook, for the above photos.